-You’ll need to check the pickles daily to see if there is any mold on the surface.
-Don’t panic, just skim it off and wash the plate and rock (or weight) and replace them – mold is good.
+Also, you’ll need to check the pickles daily to see if there is any mold on the surface.
+However, don’t panic, just skim it off and wash the plate and rock (or weight) and replace them – mold is good.

 Do the same the next day, and so on.
-After about a week, grab a pickle and give it a taste.
-You can stop the fermenting whenever you like the flavor.
+In conclusion, after about a week, grab a pickle and give it a taste.
+In addition, you can stop the fermenting whenever you like the flavor.
 My 10 gallon crock takes around 4 weeks to get it where I like it.
 A one gallon crock takes anywhere from 1-4 weeks.

 Any questions?
 Please feel free to ask!